mariusandra/insights/README.md

 insights server           # run the server
 ```

+Read the [deployment guide](https://github.com/mariusandra/insights/blob/master/docs/deployment.md) if you wish to run this on a fresh Ubuntu 16.04 instance.

 ## How does it work

 Similar to Looker and their LookML, Insights requires a mapping of your database's structure to function.